 Anti-virus software should be installed on all computers running the Windows or Mac operating systems.
 Free versions of anti-virus software are available for both .

 No child’s learning experience or academic performance will be affected because he or she does not have an internet-connected device to bring to school.
 Teachers may provide collaborative lessons which encourage students to work together, sharing information accessed through personal devices.
-When individual work is assigned, students may use computers located in classrooms or the Media Center.
+When individual work is assigned, students may use computers located in classrooms or computers, Chromebooks, and laptops in the Media Center.